 Defined as minimum essential coverage

 Under the Affordable Care Act, also known as Obamacare, most Americans are required to maintain a basic level of health insurance referred to as minimum essential coverage.
 Those who do not have this level of coverage may be subject to tax penalties under the law’s "shared responsibility" provisions through 2018.
-Beginning in 2019, the shared responsibility provision is no longer in effect.
+Beginning with 2019, the shared responsibility penalty provision is no longer in effect.
 According to the Department of Health and Human Services, employer-sponsored coverage provides minimum essential coverage by definition.